DavidDock/bodyweight-home-fitness/README.md

 * Clicked on the Settings link.
 * Clicked on the Pages link in the left hand side navigation bar.
 * In the Source section, I choose main from the drop down select branch menu and selected Root from the drop down select folder menu.
-* Clicked Save.
-Your and the live Github Pages site was deployed at [https://daviddock.github.io/bodyweight-home-fitness/index.html](https://daviddock.github.io/bodyweight-home-fitness/index.html)
+* Clicked save, and the live Github Pages site was deployed at [https://daviddock.github.io/bodyweight-home-fitness/index.html](https://daviddock.github.io/bodyweight-home-fitness/index.html)

 # **Credits**